lynx-x-ray-observatory/soxs/doc/source/users_guide/source_catalogs.rst

 * :math:`\Omega_b = 0.0463`
 * :math:`w_{\rm DE} = -1`
 * :math:`\sigma_8 = 0.823`
+* :math:`n_s = 0.972`

+The X-ray emitting intracluster medium for each halo is modeled using a :math:`\beta`-model function for the surface brightness and assuming isothermality.
+Using scaling relations from , the halo temperature and flux are derived from the halo mass and redshift.
+The halos are given random ellipticities and orientations.
+A low-mass cut has been made at :math:`M_{500c} = 3 \times 10^{12}~M_\odot`.

 Flat-Field Map of Structure
 +++++++++++++++++++++++++++

 Below is a map showing an image of the full flat-field :math:`10 \times 10` degree sky map of the X-ray halos in the catalog.

 .. image:: ../images/full_map.png
     :width: 1000px

+A FITS image of this map can be downloaded here, which you can open in ds9 to select regions of interest and determine coordinates to be passed into the ``cat_center`` parameter below.

 .. note::